dansmyers/HonorsThesisGuide/README.md

     - More than two or three lines per graph is hard to interpret.

     - Huge tables full of numbers are also hard to interpret.
 Carefully evaluate any table with more than 10-15 entries.
+Show only the set of values needed to illustrate your point.

     - Use line plots for continuous data or discrete sets with many points.
 Use bar graphs or scatter plots for discrete measurements.

-    - Vertical graph axes should always start at 0. **Do not** set the axis range to the data range: this is a common trick to make minor differences appear more significant.
+    - Vertical graph axes should always start at 0. **Do not set the axis range to the data range**: this is a common trick to make minor differences appear more significant.
 Readers will be immediately skeptical of any graph that does not start at 0.

     - Include a table of notation in mathematical papers.

-4. Acknowledge Your Limitations
+- Acknowledge Your Limitations

     All studies have imperfections.
 Don't try to hide yours, or pretend they don't exist.